Icons are uploaded in sets. This guide will tell all you need to know about how to create and name icon sets.

 - Be a sticker for high quality and consistency.

 We are trying to minimize duplicate icons with only minor stylistic differences such as background shapes and/or colors.
 You can submit one version per design style.
 For instance, 1 glyph, 1 line, 1 flat, 1 3D, etc. Submitting duplicate designs with only the colors changed, or placed in or on a circle (or other shape) is not allowed.
-You can read more about this issue in the Icon Set Variations section here: http://support.iconfinder.com/contributor-s-handbook/icon-set-variations
+You can read more about this issue in the Icon set variations article.

 The point is we try to tailor our marketplace to serve what customers want and need.
 The best policy when choosing icon sets to create is to find a category that has medium to high demand, but not much supply.

 We require at least 10 icons for each submission to be considered for inclusion in the marketplace.
-We may, in some circumstances, and at our discretion, accept sets with fewer than 10 icons but for the most part, we are sticklers for this rule.
-Sure, you will find some sets on the site from some years back with fewer icons, but make your sets 10 icons, and you'll be fine.
+We may, in some circumstances, and at our discretion, accept sets with fewer than 10 icons but, for the most part, we are sticklers for this rule.

 In the same way that we require a minimum number of icons in icon sets, we also allow no more than 250 icons per icon set - and we are real sticklers on this limit.
-We recently raised the limit from 100 to 250 icons to make life easier for designers uploading thousands of icons, but we decided that in doing so we will enforce this rule to the letter.
-251 icons in your set?
-Sorry, you'll have to split it into two sets.
-We won't approve it with 251 icons.
+Try to split the icons into two or more sets if you plan to upload more than 250 icons.

 The ideal icon set size is between 30 and 50 icons.
-This is large enough to offer the customer ample icons around a single topic, but small enough to not devalue icons and give the store away for free, as it were.
+This is large enough to offer the customer ample icons around a single topic, but small enough to not devalue icons.

-A common error we see when reviewing icons is line or glyph icons that have a shape filled with white that clearly should be transparent.
+A common error we see when reviewing icons is line or glyph icons that have a shape filled with white that should be transparent instead.
 This is usually just an oversight by the designer.
 Be sure to review your icons on a dark background to make sure they appear exactly as you intend.

 We are looking for graphics that are "iconic" in nature.
 By "iconic" we mean simplified, idealized, and/or stylized images that represent an action, object, or idea.
 We do not accept artwork that is simply a literal silhouette of an object without creative interpretation.

-Colours are inconsistent.
 Try to avoid using too many different colours.
-You can read more about that here: http://support.iconfinder.com/contributor-s-handbook/colors
+Read more about Colors.

 Flat icon set